 #SorryNotSorry.
 To be fair there’s one feature I enjoy about TripAdvisor: the forum where travelers can connect and exchange travel tips.
 That’s it.
 Apart from terrible UX, it is arguably the most overrated, ad-filled and inaccurate travel website out there.

 In TripAdvisor, you see what they want you to see.
 The top restaurants who are perceived as “traditional and authentic” usually are tourist traps where is impossible to find a table.
-It’s also hard to find reliable feedback about hotels and tours in the middle of ads, scams and fake reviews.
+It’s also hard to find reliable feedback about hotels and tours in the middle of ads, scams, and fake reviews.
+Here’s an eye-opener.

 28Uber is more reliable than taxis anywhere you go.